Athira-16/home-baker-site/README.md

 - **GitHub Pages** — push to a `gh-pages` branch or enable Pages in repo settings
 - **Vercel** — import the repo and deploy in one click (no build command needed)
-- **Netlify** — drag and drop the project folder into Netlify's dashboard

 ---